Jordan Pang: Secondary education

 Pang completed his secondary education at Kwok Tak Seng Catholic Secondary School where he received a champion of Hong Kong Student Science Project Competition 2012.

 HKU and HKU Student Union

 He studies politics and public administration at the University of Hong Kong.
 He was a member of Ricci Hall, one of the oldest residential halls at HKU.
 In 2018, he served as the Vice-president (External) of the Hong Kong University Students' Union (HKUSU).
 In 2019, he briefly served as the Acting Chairperson of the Current Affairs Committee, HKUSU Council.

 Receiving death threats

 In August 2019, during the Anti-Extradition Law Amendment Bill Movement, Pang and several pro-democracy student leaders received multiple death threats against them via Facebook and Telegram, and their families received threatening phone-calls.

+Postgraduate education

+Pang received his MSc in Global Operations from Hong Kong University of Science and Technology Business School in 2023.

 Political career

 2019 District Councils Election

 In the 2019 District Councils elections, Pang, a 21-year-old fourth-year university student, ran for Central and Western District Council's Sai Wan constituency.
 The seat had been held by Horace Cheung, vice-chairman of the Democratic Alliance for the Betterment and Progress of Hong Kong, since 2011.
 In addition to his District Council post, Cheung served on the Legislative Council and Executive Council, giving him the title of "triple councillor".
 Pang won the election by nearly 800 votes, making him the second youngest District Councillor in Hong Kong's history.
 The youngest, Roy Pun, is three months younger than Pang.
 The youngest, Roy Pun, is three months younger than Pang.
 On the result of the election, Pang said it was mainly due to the protests and there was "still a long road ahead".
 He also promised to focus on local issues, and hold regular forums.